Using SSML (Speech Synthesis Markup Language) to edit speech in @Voice

 You could try to insert any SSML tags into sentences and most voices should understand and interpret them correctly.
 How they actually interpret tags is up to the voice software implementation, I have no influence on this. @Voice will automatically wrap sentences sent to TTS engine into <speak>…</speak> tags, so don’t add these manually.

-Example: this Edit speech replacement will add 1 second pause after each word, after opening the "Edit speech" function under the "Settings" menu: Replacement Kind: RegExPattern: \b\w+\bReplace: $0<break time=”1s”/>
+Another example, this one will add 1 second pause after each word: Replacement Kind: RegExPattern: \b\w+\bReplace: $0<break time=”1s”/>

 To edit pronunciation of words you could use SSML <phoneme …> element with IPA or other phonetic alphabets (depending on what the voice in use actually supports, e.g.: Replacement Kind: Case InsensitivePattern: psychologyReplace: <phoneme alphabet="ipa" ph="saɪˈkɒlədʒɪ"/>